geoSurge <> Google Cloud stakeholder record

 DelayFollow-up

-Momentum stalls after the initial credit and custom-deal conversations.
+Momentum stalls after the initial strategic conversations.

 Stakeholder impact